OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 The following are the parameters for the **addAsync** method:

 - *NoSend* - A string that is a developer-specified key to reference a notification message.
 You can use it to modify this message later.
 The key can’t be longer than 32 characters.
 - *type* - One the properties of the  JSON object parameter.
 Represents the type of a message; the types correspond to the values of the [Office.MailboxEnums.ItemNotificationMessageType](https://dev.outlook.com/reference/add-ins/Office.MailboxEnums.html#.ItemNotificationMessageType) enumeration.
 Possible values are progress indicator, information message, or error message.
-In this example, 'type' is an error message.
+In this example, *type* is an error message.
 - *message* - One the properties of the JSON object parameter.
-In this example, 'message' is the text of the notification message.
+In this example, *message* is the text of the notification message.

 To signal that the add-in has finished processing the **ItemSend** event triggered by the send operation, call the **event.completed({allowEvent:Boolean}** method.
 The **allowEvent** property is a Boolean.
 If set to **true**, send is allowed.
 If set to **false**, the email message is blocked from sending.